 What We Do

-We provide consultation and insurance and claims management; support the statewide coordinator for safety and security and disaster preparedness; inform policies and procedures to support safe and compliant operations; and design tools to assist the campus community in managing risk.
+We provide insurance and claims management, offer consulting and design tools to assist the campus community in managing risk, and inform policies and procedures to support safe and compliant operations.
 We strive to be a valued partner and desire for all to take part in the risk management process.

 Jennifer Bowersock, Director of Risk Management